bxjthu/PS/docs/misc/fltrp_2018_D3.md

   That you are here—that life exists, and identity;	 <br>
   **That the powerful play goes on, and you will contribute a verse.<br><br>** **What will your verse be?**

++ AI

++ Sophie's World

++ But the Nemesis of all reformers is finality.

++ Unsolved questions and the progress of human intellect<br>
+  There are many questions - and among them those that are of the profoundest interest to our spiritual life - which, so far as we can see, must remain insoluble to the human intellect unless its powers become of quite a different order from what they are now.

++ Chinese philosophers

++ Philosopher kings

+### Draft

+What is the soul?
+I was busy searching for the definitions of SOUL when the sun outside Plato's cave suddenly appeared/came to shine on the dictionaries in front of me.
+Yes, to Plato, "the soul is like an eye; when resting upon that on which truth and being shine, the soul perceives and understands, and is radiant with intelligence.

+To perceive reality